lgpperry/lgpperry.github.io/teaching/stat140b/index.md

 ## Slides

-Slides are based on [Introduction to Statistical Learning](https://www.statlearning.com/).
+Slides are based on [Introduction to Statistical Learning](https://www.statlearning.com/) by James, Witten, Hastie, And Tibshirani.
 Original RMarkdown files available upon request.

 ### Chapter 2
 - <a href="https://lgpperry.github.io/teaching/stat140b/slides/Slides_2_1.pdf">2.1 What is Statistical Learning?</a>